Have you ever had an ingrown toenail before?

 Okay, tough guy.
 We admire your resolve.
 But there’s really no reason to wait, and a lot of good reasons not to.

-Again, we can fix an ingrown toenail permanently at our office and completely take away your pain, literally in less than an afternoon.
+Again, we can fix an ingrown toenail permanently at our office and completely relieve your pain in less than an afternoon.
 So, what exactly are you waiting for?

 Failed Home Remedies Can Lead to Infections on Ingrown Toenails